jentery/mdia200v3/index.md

 My name is Jentery Sayers (he / him).
 I skip a syllable and say it in two: "JEN-tree."
 You can call me Jentery, Doctor Sayers, or Professor Sayers.

 I spend 14.68% of the day looking for my glasses, and I enjoy writing about games and media.
 I grew up in Richmond, Virginia and went to Virginia Commonwealth University for my BA and BS degrees.
 Then I moved to Seattle, where I received an MA and PhD in English from the University of Washington.
 I now teach courses for UVic Media Studies and English, and I direct the Media Studies program.
 I like to play TTRPGs, drums, guitar, and soccer in my spare time.
-I also do my best to maintain an [online portfolio](https://jntry.work/) of my work.
+I also do my best to maintain a [portfolio](https://jntry.work/) of my work.

 You can email me at [jentery@uvic.ca](mailto:jentery@uvic.ca) or find me in Clearihue D331.